AdobeDocs/experience-manager-forms-cloud-service.en/help/overview.md

 * **Adaptive Forms:** You can create adaptive forms to deliver beautiful interactive experiences.
 These forms change behavior and appearance based on the underlying device.
 You can also use themes and templates with adaptive forms to mandate a uniform structure and appearance for all the forms of an organization or a department.

-* **Automatic conversion of PDF forms adaptive forms:** You can use automated forms conversion service to convert PDF Forms to adaptive from.
+* **Automatic conversion of PDF forms adaptive forms:** You can use Automated Forms Conversion service to convert PDF Forms to adaptive from.
 It helps you accelerate digitization and modernization of data capture experiences of your organization.

 * **Prefill a form:** AEM Forms provide a service to fill a form with existing customer data based on a criteria to fasten the form filling process and reduce the abandon rate.